Tribe of Judah

 According to the Hebrew Bible, the tribe of Judah (שֵׁבֶט יְהוּדָה, Shevet Yehudah) was one of the twelve Tribes of Israel, named after Judah, the son of Jacob.
-Judah was the first tribe to take its place in the Land of Israel, occupying the southern part of the territory.
+Judah was one of the tribes to take its place in Judea, occupying its southern part.
 Jesse and his sons, including King David, belonged to this tribe.

+Judah played a central role in the Deuteronomistic history, which encompasses the books of Deuteronomy through II Kings.
+After the death of King Solomon, the Tribe of Judah, the Tribe of Benjamin, the Tribe of Dan, and the Levites formed the Southern Kingdom of Judah, with Jerusalem and Hebron as its capital.
+The kingdom lasted until its conquest by Babylon in c.
+586 BCE.

+The tribe's symbol was the lion, which was often represented in Jewish art.
+After the Babylonian captivity, the distinction between the Tribes was largely lost, but the term "Judah", via Yehudi (יהודי), gave rise to the word "Jew" (pl. יהודים, Yehudim).
+In later traditions, including Christianity and Ethiopian Judaism, the "Lion of the Tribe of Judah" became a messianic symbol.

 Biblical account

-The tribe of Judah, its conquests, and the centrality of its capital in Jerusalem for the worship of Yahweh figure prominently in the Deuteronomistic history, encompassing the books of Deuteronomy through II Kings, which most scholars agree was reduced to written form, although subject to exilic and post-exilic alterations and emendations, during the reign of the Judahite reformer Josiah from 641–609 BCE.
+The tribe of Judah, its conquests, and the centrality of its capital in Jerusalem for the worship of Yahweh featured prominently in the Deuteronomistic history, encompassing the books of Deuteronomy through II Kings, which most scholars agree was reduced to written form, although subject to exilic and post-exilic alterations and emendations, during the reign of the Judahite reformer Josiah from 641–609 BCE.

 According to the account in the Book of Joshua, following a partial conquest of Canaan by the Israelite tribes (the Jebusites still held Jerusalem), Joshua allocated the land among the twelve tribes.
-Judah's portion is described in Joshua 15 as encompassing most of the southern portion of the Land of Israel, including the Negev, the Wilderness of Zin and Jerusalem.
+Judah's portion is described in Joshua 15 as encompassing all the Southern Land of Israel, specially the Negev, the Wilderness of Zin and Jerusalem.
 However, the consensus of modern scholars is that this conquest never occurred.
 Other scholars point to extra-biblical references to Israel and Canaan as evidence for the potential historicity of the conquest.

-In the opening words of the Book of Judges, following the death of Joshua, the Israelites "asked the Lord" which tribe should be first to go to occupy its allotted territory, and the tribe of Judah was identified as the first tribe.
-According to the narrative in the Book of Judges, the tribe of Judah invited the tribe of Simeon to fight with them in alliance to secure each of their allotted territories.
-As is the case with Joshua, most scholars do not believe that the book of Judges contains reliable history.
+In the opening words of the Book of Judges, following the death of Joshua, the Israelites "asked the Lord" which tribe should be first to go to occupy its allotted territory, and the Tribe of Judah was identified as the first tribe.
+According to the narrative in the Book of Judges, the Tribe of Judah invited the Tribe of Simeon to fight with them in alliance to secure each of their allotted territories.
+However, many scholars do not believe that the Book of Judges is a reliable historical account.